 NYC Longer Instants In this series I used a sequential series of hand held camera shots to build each of the final images.
-This means the content of an image samples areas over many seconds - from 6 seconds in the shot of the taxi lights on Park Avenue to as long as 27 seconds in the MoMA coat check line where the light shifts to a quiet slow violet hue.
+The content of an image consists of digital samples taken over many seconds - from 6 seconds in the shot of the taxi lights on Park Avenue to as long as 27 seconds in the MoMA coat check line.
 A final image might be the result of as many as 15 individual photos.
-I have hand blended the image sequences together in post-processing to optimize the visual strengths of each moment.
+I have blended the image sequences together in post-processing to optimize the visual strengths of each moment.

 This approach to picture making provides me with an unusual ‘Street Photography’ perspective.
-In some scenes several people will occupy the same physical space (and image space) across the duration of a sequence, their traces layer the print.
-Over the time-span of a sequence people move along paths: lines and arcs.
-The permanence and stillness of the physical city: the buildings, the signs, the structure stand in contrast to the busy humans moving through the open spaces of New York City.
+In some scenes several people will share the same physical space and image space for the duration of a sequence.
+I think of them as the characters of the image.
+Their traces layer the print.
+People move along paths, lines and arcs.
+Behind them the permanence and stillness of the physical city: the buildings, the signs, the structures stand in contrast to the busy humans moving through the open spaces of New York City.